 On the network level, Ray was hired by legendary news pioneer Roone Arledge to Executive Produce Good Morning America/Sunday.
 There, he used ESPN reporter Robin Roberts to fill-in as guest host.
 We all know how that turned out.
 Ray began his tenure at ABC as Executive Producer of World News Now, the network’s top-rated overnight news broadcast.
 He was the first to produce Anderson Cooper in a network anchor chair.
 And we also know how that turned out.
 While at ABC, Ray EP’d the network’s #1-rated global coverage of the year’s biggest breaking story, Princess Diana’s funeral.

-As Vice President & Executive Producer of E!
-Network‘s global news division, Ray launched the network’s flagship news franchise E!
-News Live and grew the highly-desirable adult 18-49 demo by a whopping 100%, its women 18-34 demo by 86%.
-He discovered Giuliana Rancic who would become the face of the network.
+As Vice President of News for E!
+Networks, Ray launched the network’s flagship news franchise E!
+News Live and grew the highly-desirable adult 18-49 demo by a whopping 100%, and its women 18-34 demo by 86%.
+He discovered Giuliana Rancic, who would become the face of the network.
 Ray also added the highly-rated E!
 News Weekend to feed the insatiable appetite for entertainment news.
 E!
 News Live is seen in 300 countries around the world in 17 languages.

 But Ray’s news chops are only part of his story.
 He remains on the bleeding edge of broadcasting with a string of successful reality, court and game shows.
 Partnering with the legendary Merv Griffin, Ray created and EP’d two seasons of Lisa Williams: Life Among The Dead on Lifetime.
 He created the tense court docu-drama Second Verdict, which aired a full season on PAX, and he convinced Merv to finally finish developing the sister game show to Wheel of Fortune and Jeopardy, Merv Griffin’s Crosswords, which launched 225 episodes into syndication and spawned ancillary products including video games, board games and books.
 He’s sold the female MMA show Knockouts to VH1, Guardian Angel to ABC, and Dream Horse to CBS.
 He’s EP’d Restless Josie, a female extreme sports show for TuffTV, and James & Sunda, the #1 prime time comedy series on the JLTV network which is seen in 116 countries around the world.